Modularity of Relatively Rational Vertex Algebras and Fusion Rules of Principal Affine W-Algebras: Introduction

 Finally we apply Theorem \ref{theorem1} to solve a problem in the representation theory of affine $W$-algebras.

-Recall that from the data of $\ov\g$ and $k$ as above, plus a choice of nilpotent element $f \in \g$, the universal affine $W$-algebra $\W^k(\g, f)$ is defined as the quantized Drinfeld-Sokolov reduction $H^0_f(V^k(\ov\g))$ \cite{FeiginFrenkel}, \cite{KRW03}.
-We focus on the case that $f$ be a regular nilpotent element and $k$ a principal admissible number, and we omit $f$ from the notation.
+Recall that from the data of $\ov\g$ and $k$ as above, plus a choice of nilpotent element $f \in \ov\g$, the universal affine $W$-algebra $\W^k(\g, f)$ is defined as the quantized Drinfeld-Sokolov reduction $H^0_f(V^k(\ov\g))$ \cite{FeiginFrenkel}, \cite{KRW03}.
+We focus on the case of $f$ a principal nilpotent element and $k$ a principal admissible number, and we omit $f$ from the notation.

-It was proved in \cite{A12rational} and \cite{A.assoc.var} that the simple quotient $\W_k(\ov\g)$ of $\W^k(\ov\g)$ is a rational and $C_2$-cofinite vertex algebra.
+Let $k$ be a non-degenerate admissible level.
+It was conjectured in \cite{FKW} and proved in \cite{A.assoc.var} and \cite{A12rational} that the simple quotient $\W_k(\ov\g)$ of $\W^k(\ov\g)$ is a rational and $C_2$-cofinite vertex algebra.
 Zhu's theorem therefore asserts modularity for $\W_k(\ov\g)$.
 The $S$-matrix of $\W_k(\ov\g)$ can be deduced from that of $V_k(\ov\g)$ using the Euler-Poincar\'{e} principle.
-With the $S$-matrix in hand one may use the Verlinde formula to compute the fusion rules of $\W_k(\ov\g)$ .
+With the $S$-matrix in hand one may use the Verlinde formula to compute the fusion rules of $\W_k(\ov\g)$.

 The fusion rules of $\W_k(\ov\g)$, for $\ov\g$ simply laced, were worked out by Frenkel, Kac and Wakimoto in \cite{FKW} by carrying out the calculation outlined above at the level of the characters $\chi_\la$, i.e., at the level of graded dimensions of $\W_k(\ov\g)$-modules.
 As noted above the graded dimensions are not linearly independent.
-However Theorem \ref{theorem1} upgrades the result to an identity between trace functions of arbitrary $u \in \W_k(\ov\g)$, and the result of \cite{FKW} is confirmed.
+However Theorem \ref{theorem1} can be used to upgrade the calculation to the level of trace functions of arbitrary $u \in \W_k(\ov\g)$, which are linearly independent, and the result of \cite{FKW} is confirmed.

-\emph{Acknowledgements} The first author is partially supported by JSPS KAKENHI Grants (\#25287004 and \#26610006).
+\emph{Acknowledgements} The first author is partially supported by JSPS KAKENHI Grant Number 17H01086 and 17K18724.
 The second author was supported by an Alexander von Humboldt Foundation grant and later by CAPES-Brazil.
 The second author would like to thank Victor G. Kac for several ideas which go back to discussions had with him in 2011.
-The work has been presented at conferences ``Lie and Jordan Algebras IV'', Bento Gon\c{c}alves, Brazil, December 2015, ``Qu\'{a}ntum 2016'', C\'{o}rdoba, Argentina, February 2016, and ``Vertex Algebras and Quantum Groups'' Banff, Canada, March 2016.
+Both authors would like to thank the referees for their helpful comments.
+The work has been presented at conferences ``Lie and Jordan Algebras VI'', Bento Gon\c{c}alves, Brazil, December 2015, ``Qu\'{a}ntum 2016'', C\'{o}rdoba, Argentina, February 2016, and ``Vertex Algebras and Quantum Groups'' Banff, Canada, March 2016.
 The authors would like to thank the organisers of these conferences.

 \emph{Notation} Implicitly tensor products are taken over the ground field $\C$ of complex numbers.
 The domain of the complex variable $\tau$ is the upper half complex plane, denoted $\HH$, and $q = e^{2\pi i \tau}$.
 The letter $c$ is used for the central charge, and in the matrix $\twobytwo abcd \in SL_2(\Z)$.
 We trust that no confusion will arise.